 White Premium – This is a term you will hear a lot in the sugar industry.
 It means the difference in price between the raw sugar and white sugar futures markets in Dollars per metric tonne.
 A higher white premium gives an opportunity to buy raw sugar, refine it, and sell the refined sugar at a profit.

-For more information about how we use derivatives trading you can read a blog about it here.
-We hope that this series has cast some light on the often mysterious world of trading.
+Read our other blog for more information about how we use derivatives trading and we hope this series has cast some light on the often mysterious world of trading.
 We will continue to share insights into our trading services and current market.